shindetej/revisiting-language-concepts/Notes/02-Spring Beans.md

    - `InitializingBean`: Defines a method (`afterPropertiesSet`) called after dependency injection.
    - `DisposableBean`: Defines a method (`destroy`) called before destruction.

-This lifecycle ensures that beans are properly initialized, used, and destroyed, facilitating clean and efficient resource management in Spring applications.

 ---
 ### Spring bean lifecycle :